HosseinSiahkamari/insta-auth/README.md

-Instagram Clone Project
+<h2>Instagram Clone Project</h2>

 Welcome to the Instagram Clone repository!

 This project showcases my expertise in web development, employing React, Tailwind CSS, and Firebase.
 The goal was to create a fully responsive and dynamic clone of Instagram.

-<h3>Project Highlights:</h3>
+<h4>Project Highlights:</h4>
-Fully Responsive Design: The project boasts a fully responsive and adaptive design, ensuring optimal user experience across various devices and screen sizes.
+<p class = 'bold' >Fully Responsive Design</p>: The project boasts a fully responsive and adaptive design, ensuring optimal user experience across various devices and screen sizes.

 Authentication Capability: Incorporates robust authentication features, providing users with secure access to the platform and protecting their personal information.